 Government spending contributes 18 percent of economic output to the gross domestic product, so if it lasts until the end of January, the shutdown will trim $8.7 billion from the national GDP.
 The country will also suffer other tangible effects from both lost productivity and economic output.
 Shutdowns are bad for business.

 In the meantime, it’s important to remember that not working is an important part of any career.
+If you’re looking for a way to stay sharp before returning to work, here’s a list of 400 free Ivy League courses available online.
 I leave you with a quote, as little comfort as it may be.

 Oh wide’s the world, to rest or roam,